-Voice InboundXML
+Voice CallXML

-The API interprets the InboundXML document based on its markup.
-The markup, composed of basic XML elements, contains the instructions that determine how Ytel API should respond.
-All InboundXML elements are camelcase and case-insensitive and are organized into Verbs or Nouns.
+The API interprets the CallXML document based on its markup.
+The markup, composed of basic XML elements, contains instructions that direct how inbound events are respond to.
+All CallXML elements are camelcase ,case-insensitive and are organized into Verbs and Nouns.

 Verbs - Elements that define the behavior of the call or text.